-THE AMERICAN MUSEUM OF NATURAL HISTORY South Façade, facing Seventy-seventh Street The cornerstone of the Museum, which is intended to occupy all of Manhattan Square, was laid by President Grant in 1874.
+South Façade, facing Seventy-seventh Street

+long, the most important architecturally to be that fronting Central Park West, which will include the Roosevelt Memorial, erected by the The cornerstone of the Museum, which is intended to occupy all of Manhattan Square, was laid by President Grant in 1874.
 The material of the building is red granite.
-The portion completed is somewhat more than half of the Museum as planned, and each façade is to be, like the present.
-710 feet long, the most important architecturally that fronting Central Park West, which includes the Roosevelt Memorial, erected by the State of New York.
-GENERAL GUIDE TO THE EXHIBITION HALLS OF THE AMERICAN MUSEUM OF NATURAL HISTORY ΒY FREDERIC A. LUCAS Revised by Members of the Museum Staff
+The portion completed is about one-half of the Museum as planned, and cach façade is to be, like the present, 710 feet State of New York,

+GENERAL GUIDE

+TO THE

+EXHIBITION HALLS

+OF THE

+AMERICAN MUSEUM OF NATURAL HISTORY